ebeshero/DHClass-Hub/Assignments/QGIS/qgis_2.md

 ![](qgis_2/Screen%20Shot%202020-03-21%20at%208.43.24%20PM.png)

-Next, a window asking for you to choose a CRS (coordinate reference system) will appear.
-Be sure to select WGS 84, then click OK.
+Next, a window asking for you to choose a CRS (coordinate reference system) may appear.
+If prompted, be sure to select WGS 84, then click OK.

 ![](qgis_2/Screen%20Shot%202020-03-21%20at%209.00.21%20PM.png)